niolabs/docs/docs/running-nio/docker.md

 Once you have downloaded your binary from the [binary downloads page](https://account.n.io/binaries/download), you can build a corresponding Docker image from that binary.

-1. copy your wheel file into the directory.
+1. Copy your wheel file into the directory.
 ```
 cp your-wheel-file.whl nio-docker
 ```